DearVikki/obsidian-cloze-plugin/README.md

 English | [简体中文](./README-CN.md)

-Inspired from anki cards, this simple plugin for [Obsidian](https://obsidian.md/) enables you to create a cloze from highlighted, underlined, or bolded texts, as well as any selected text in reading mode.
+Inspired from anki cards, this simple plugin for [Obsidian](https://obsidian.md/) enables you to create a cloze from special text segments (including highlighted, underlined, bolded texts and so on), as well as any selected text in reading mode.

 Update: FYI, I just found that there is a fantastic plugin called [Spaced Repetition](https://www.stephenmwangi.com/obsidian-spaced-repetition/) that works just as an Obsidian version Anki, which also supports Cloze Cards.
 On the other hand, the Cloze plugin serves as more of a helper for reviewing pages/articles.